Caddox/Steamer/README.md

 You will then be prompted to log into your Steam Account.

 ## Settings ##
 The settings page includes a download path, and filters for OS and Languages.
+By default, the download path with resolve to `Steamer/.downloads/`, the language will be set to English, and the valid OS's will be set to Windows.

 Adding a language or OS to the filters will mark it for downloading when you go to download a game, so be sure to include the ones you want!